selkies-project/selkies-gstreamer/infra/gke/manifests/coturn/README.md

 Requires K8S Secret named turn-shared-secret which is generated from files:

-TURN_SHARED_SECRET: Contains the shared secret used by coturn and apps like coturn-web or directly by the selkies-gstreamer python app.
+TURN_SHARED_SECRET: Contains the shared secret used by coturn and apps like coturn-web or directly by the Selkies-GStreamer Python app.

 Genearte a shared secret with the command below: